 People can even have their drivers’ licenses suspended for failure to pay child support or writing a check that does not clear to the department of motor vehicles.

 When a license suspension is ordered, that driver’s license is essentially put on hold for a stated period of time.
-This contrasts to a license revocation in which the license is completely cancelled.
+This contrasts with a license revocation in which the license is completely canceled.
 The driver can request a conditional license that allows for travel to and from school or work during the suspension period.